Updated April 5, 2019.

 Labor Finders takes the pain out of hiring.
 And for shorter-term projects or seasonal work, the business doesn’t have to worry about setting up payroll or providing benefits.
 It makes sense to use the experts who have already developed a pool of ready and willing workers.

-This company currently ranks #129 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1975 and franchising since that same year, the number of locations has expanded only slightly in recent years to the current total of 193, none of which are company-owned and all of which are located in the U.S.
+This company currently ranks #130 (one notch lower than last year) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1975 and franchising since that same year, the number of locations has expanded only slightly in recent years to the current total of 194 (one more than last year’s total), none of which are company-owned and all of which are located in the U.S.